Vitamin D, boron and other nutritional supplements to

 Doctors, nurses and health

-organisations have an urgent responsibility to read the research and make the
+organisations have an urgent responsibility to read the research and

 connections so they can advise